Take courses designed primarily for senior POs and managers

-This training is a twelve-month journey of self-discovery and organizational change that provides current and potential supervisors and managers in community supervision the opportunity to develop the knowledge and competencies required of effective leaders.
-Read more.
+This training is a 12-month journey of self-discovery and organizational change that provides current and potential managers in community supervision the opportunity to develop the knowledge and competencies required of effective leaders.

-The class will begin January 3, 2020, in conjunction with APPA’s 2020 Winter Training Institute in New Orleans, LA.
-Apply by November 1, 2019.
+The class will begin August 25, 2023, in conjunction with APPA’s 48th Annual Training Institute in New York, NY.

 Did You Know?

 One of many initiatives of APPA, the Leadership Institute is a year-long intensive opportunity for community corrections professionals to grow their abilities, strengths, and knowledge.

 In a letter to this year's graduates, the coordinators shared some of the experiences Leadership Institute - Class 8 had in the last twelve months: